 How to Make Money Podcasting

-It seems like everyone is making money with a podcast these days.
+It seems like everyone is making a podcast and making money with a podcast these days.

 Some people say that traditional podcasting (i.e. audio-only podcasting) is going the way of the dodo bird, soon to be supplanted by the likes of YouTube, Netflix, and other specialty video channels.
 At best, podcasting a good way to express your passion about a hobby and share some information with friends, right?